Important COVID-19 update – Visitor restrictions

 Kakadu plum trees are common in open tropical woodlands and can be seen from most walking tracks in the park.
 They are easily recognised by their egg-shaped fruit, large round leaves and spikes of cream-coloured flowers.

 One of Kakadu’s few deciduous species, these trees lose their leaves during the dry season.
-The branches stay bare until they flower in Gurrung (August – October), while the tasty fruits appear towards the end of the tropical summer (March – May).
+The branches stay bare until they flower in Kurrung (August – October), while the tasty fruits appear towards the end of the tropical summer (March – May).

 Kakadu plums are an important food source for Bininj/Mungguy.
 The ripe plums are usually eaten raw, although they can also be made into jam.